Bitsy-Chuck/echoflow/readme.md

 Grant accessibility permission when prompted:
 System Preferences → Privacy & Security → Accessibility → Enable for Terminal/IDE

+If cursor typing seems flaky, the app now pastes the final text using Cmd+V on macOS, so ensure your target window accepts paste operations and that `pbcopy` is available (it is installed by default).
+Set `ECHOFLOW_MAC_PASTE=0` to force key-by-key typing instead of the automatic paste on macOS.

 ### Linux

 May need to add user to input group: